k2view-academy/K2View-Academy/articles/06_LU_tables/01_LU_tables_overview.md

 </studio>

 <web>LU tables can be created either manually or based on data source tables.
-In the later option a [table population](/articles/07_table_population/01_table_population_overview.md) is automatically created, according to table's definitions</web>
+In the latter option, a [table population](/articles/07_table_population/01_table_population_overview.md) is automatically created, according to table's definitions</web>

 ### LU Table Definitions